Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

 ## NisseV1

-All the code for this article is in a single [file](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V1).
+All the code for this article is in a single file in the [V1](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V1) directory.
 It uses only the standard libraries, which should be easy to build for anybody.
 A “Makefile” is provided just as an example.

 ### Build & Run